 - Preheat the oven to 400 degrees F.

-- Cut the ends of the bread off (the butts), then slice the pumpkin loaf into 6-8 (they should be about 1 inch thick) even slices.
+- Slice the pumpkin loaf into 12 (they should be about 1 inch thick) even slices.

 - Whisk together eggs, milk, pumpkin, vanilla, cinnamon, salt, and brown sugar until well combined.